ideafast/wp3-api/README.md

 ### Run

-Only meant as an example, but you can run the API locally:
+Only meant as an example, but you can run the API locally with the example docker-compose file in this repository:

 ```shell
 docker-compose -f example.docker-compose.yml up